Underage Drinking & Driving in Ohio (Under 21 OVI)

-The offense of "operating a vehicle after underage alcohol consumption ("OVUAC") under RC 4511.19(B) applies only to people under the age of 21 years old.
+The offense of operating a vehicle after underage alcohol consumption (“OVUAC”) under RC 4511.19(B) applies only to people under the age of 21 years old.
 The legal limit for OVUAC is much lower than for other OVI offenses.
-The penalties for OVUAC are also lower except when it comes to the license suspension and driving privileges.
-For OVUAC the proscribed levels include:
+The penalties for OVUAC are also lower except when it comes to driver’s license suspension and driving privileges.
+The proscribed levels for OVUAC include:

 - Breath ≥ 02g < .08g;

 - Blood Serum or Plasma ≥ .03% < .096%; or

 When an officer stops a person under 21 for a driving offense and smells alcohol on their breath, the officers in Cincinnati, Ohio, will not hesitate to charge the driver with “Underage Alcohol Consumption” in ORC Section 4511.19(B)(3).
 OVUAC can be charged even when the officer does not suspect any impairment present in a typical OVI.
 The offense occurs when a completed breath test reveals the juvenile has a BAC of .02 to less than .08, and probable cause does not exist for the ORC Section 4511.19(A)(1)(a) offense of OVI.

 In other cases, the officer will simply arrest the young person for being impaired by alcohol or having a BAC over .08.
 If you were charged with any OVI or OVUAC offense, contact an experienced criminal defense attorney in Cincinnati, Ohio, at Joslyn Law Firm.
 Contact us today to discuss your case.

 Operating a Vehicle after Underage Consumption (OVUAC)

 Any driver under the age of 21 is subject to lower prescribed chemical breath levels, that range from .02% to less than .08%.
 If the underage driver submits to a test within that range can be charged with a criminal offense for operating a vehicle after underage consumption (often called OVUAC).